Updated September 2021 - New Bonus Section: Improve Your Merchandising Management with Surefront Unified Product Collaboration Platform

 3DVIA - provides enterprises and consumers with smart 3D space planning solutions that enable new easy to engage, consider, and make the best choice for their businesses.

-Oracle Retail Merchandise Planning and Optimization - Oracle Retail’s planning suite empowers retailer planning teams to leverage retail science to drive intelligent and localised assortments without the increased overhead of data scientists.
+Oracle Retail Merchandise Planning and Optimization - Oracle Retail’s planning suite empowers retailer planning teams to leverage retail science to drive intelligent and localized assortments without the increased overhead of data scientists.

 Quant Retail - Quant is a cloud solution for the management of retail space, product categories, planograms, shelf labels, automatic replenishment and store photo documentation.
 It is an all-in-one software solution for retail space management.